Coy0/fitness_app/README.md

-# first_mobile_app_test1
+# Fitness Project

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This i

 A few resources to get you started if this is your first Flutter project: